Top 10 Chinese Graded Readers for Improving Your Mandarin

 Our Criteria for Choosing Chinese Readers

-- These stories must be well written.
-That’s core – if stories aren’t interesting, it defeats the whole purpose of learning Chinese with them – you’ll forget about what you’ve read easily!
+- Well-written stories.
+If the stories aren’t interesting, it defeats the whole purpose of learning Chinese with them.
+You’ll forget about what you’ve read easily!

 - Well annotated.
 These stories must be well-annotated with explanations of words and grammar points that are worth adding to our repository of words.

 - Availability of both traditional and simplified characters.